Mehr News Agency: History and profile

 MNA has five regional centers inside the country—northern, southern, central, eastern, and western Iran.

-It has also stringers and correspondents in Europe, South America, Turkey, East Asia, and some Persian Gulf littoral states and CIS countries for the time–being and is extending them across the world.
+It has also stringers and correspondents in Europe, South America, Turkey, East Asia, and some Persian Gulf littoral states and Commonwealth of Independent States for the time–being and is extending them across the world.

 It transmits news and photos in six languages of Persian, English, Arabic, Turkish, Urdu and Kurdish.

 Employing more than 300 reporters and photographers dispatched in 30 provinces of the country, MNA provides the widest news coverage in Iran.

 International cooperation

 The news agency was accepted as the 40th member of the Organization of Asia-Pacific News Agencies (OANA) at the 13th General Assembly held in Jakarta, Indonesia, in 2007.
 The agency was the host agency of the OANA 31st Executive Board Meeting (EBM) and the 25th Editorial-Technical Experts Group (ETEG) Meeting in 2009.
 It had also actively participated in two international summits – the 2009 World Media Summit in Beijing, China, and the 2010 OANA Summit Congress in Seoul, South Korea.

 The agency was also a special guest of the III News Agencies’ World Congress (NAWC) in Argentina from 19 to 23 October 2010.

 MNA also participated in the Istanbul OANA General Assembly in November 2010 and the OANA 26th ETEG - 32nd EBM meetings in Ulaanbaatar in June 2011.

 According to the OANA Secretary's report to the Istanbul Assembly, MNA, which has become OANA member since 2007, ranked second among the OANA member agencies in number of news and photos published on the organization's website.
 MNA initiated the OANA flag, and the 50-year-old OANA adopted the flag.